Join the Largest Ostomy Community

 Hi Fleur,

-I went back and read your initial post………and I'm confused (not an uncommon thing).
-You said “I have pain on the left side where i presume the join is and where the Diverticulitis pain was”.
+I went back and read your initial post.........and I'm confused (not an uncommon thing).
+You said "I have pain on the left side where I presume the joint is and where the Diverticulitis pain was".
 What joint are you talking about?
 You said you had Diverticulitis and you also said you have a temporary ileostomy.
 Those two things don't make sense.
 Diverticulitis usually occurs in the descending colon, which is the last third of your colon that connects to your rectum.
 If the Diverticulitis is severe they usually cut out the diseased part, but make the cuts far enough away from the diseased area to prevent a reoccurrence.
 Then they sew the rectum side closed and route your colon to a stoma formed on your abdomen.
 Both sides of the cut should've been nice non-diseased bowel that they reconnected.
-But then you'd have a colostomy, not an ileostomy…….hence my confusion.
-Unless they sewed the colon halves back together and then cut the colon off above those cuts up near the small bowel……….to presumably let the colon heal and rest.
-Then you'd have an ileostomy…….but that sounds like an odd thing to do.
+But then you'd have a colostomy, not an ileostomy.......hence my confusion.
+Unless they sewed the colon halves back together and then cut the colon off above those cuts up near the small bowel..........to presumably let the colon heal and rest.
+Then you'd have an ileostomy.......but that sounds like an odd thing to do.
 So I'm not sure WHAT you really have sticking out of your abdomen.
-But regardless……….the part of your intestine that had the Diverticulitis should have been removed……..unless they left some areas that weren't diseased that bad………..but that sounds kinda stupid to put you thru all this only to have to do it again when that less diseased area gets worse.
-Bottom line is you shouldn't be having any more pain from Diverticulitis………it'll be interesting to see what the scan shows.
+But regardless..........the part of your intestine that had the Diverticulitis should have been removed........unless they left some areas that weren't diseased that bad...........but that sounds kinda stupid to put you through all this only to have to do it again when that less diseased area gets worse.
+Bottom line is you shouldn't be having any more pain from Diverticulitis.........it'll be interesting to see what the scan shows.
 Please let us know.

 ;O)

-The horrendous Diverticulitis pain i had was very low down in my Sigmoid Colon, to the left near my groin.
-It was also causing swelling of the Uterus.
+The horrendous diverticulitis pain I had was very low down in my sigmoid colon, to the left near my groin.
+It was also causing swelling of the uterus.

-That's all, i'm not sure why my post would confuse you.
+That's all, I'm not sure why my post would confuse you.

 Reply to Fleur1

-It doesn't any more...........thanks!
+It doesn't anymore... thanks!
 But I am curious what's going on with that pain you're having.
-Let us know what your Doc says.
+Let us know what your doc says.

 I was just trying to explain what has and is now going on in that area.